 Here are some incredible similarities between these amazing methodologies.

-• Both of these methodologies focus on the regular inspection of the tasks and processes that are happening in the project development process.
+- Both of these methodologies focus on the regular inspection of the tasks and processes that are happening in the project development process including the use of industrial elbow fittings, for instance, in industries where hygiene is crucial.
 This helps to make sure that the development process is going effectively and without any hurdles.

 Conclusion